Captainmango/php-playgorund/notes/basics/01_php_basics.md

 ```

-Variable interpolation is done by simply including the variable name in the string.
+Variable string interpolation is done by simply including the variable name in the string.

 ```php
 $var1 = "var1";